ronnie-bailey/threatlines/_posts/2024-01-15-kroger-surveillance-analysis.md

 ### Key Takeaways

-1. **For Technical Teams:** Build privacy-respecting systems that don’t compromise on insight or innovation.
+1. **For Technical Teams:** Build privacy-respecting systems that don't compromise on insight or innovation.
 2. **For Leadership:** Data monetization is a business model—treat its risks and governance accordingly.
-3. **For Industry:** Kroger’s model is a blueprint, but also a warning.
+3. **For Industry:** Kroger's model is a blueprint, but also a warning.
 Smart surveillance must be ethical surveillance.

 ### Immediate Next Steps